LGBT MARRIAGE VISA AUSTRALIA

-This is straight up no catch discount - Call Us To Find Out More Click HERE
+This is straight up no catch discount - Reach out - Click HERE

 We understand client confidentiality is important to you.
 With this in mind we guarantee all communications are kept private; without exception.
 Our clients can be happy in the knowledge their confidentiality is of upmost importance to Visa Crew.

 A key requirement for visa grant is that you and your partner must genuinely intend to marry within the 9-month visa period.
 To evidence your intention to marry you are required to provide evidence documenting that arrangements have been made for the marriage ceremony to take place.
 This could be be in the form of a letter from your marriage celebrant confirming the date and venue of your intended marriage ceremony.